Hector Izquierdo Triana: Commissioner

 Triana is the Special Commissioner, created to coordinate and promote the actions adopted by the Government of Spain to repair the damage caused by the 2021 Cumbre Vieja volcanic eruption and for the reconstruction of the island of La Palma, Hector Izquierdo Triana has the rank of Under Secretary and he depends from the Ministry of the Presidency.

-The concerns remain as La Palma volcanic eruption ends the post volcano will be tougher than the volcano because there were many fields to work (agriculture, infraestructures, employment, towns closed by gases...).
+The concerns remain as La Palma volcanic eruption ends the post volcano will be tougher than the volcano because there were many fields to work (agriculture, infrastructures, employment, towns closed by gases...).
 At 85 days, it is the longest known and the most damaging volcanic eruption on La Palma since records began.
 Hector Izquierdo Triana also helped in the investment of 53 millions € in geothermal in order to become a clean island in the future energy and in fields as ports, strategic lines, hydraulic connections, social services, local taxes or to open the towns in a safe and proper way.